10 Same sex celebrity couples

 Spring is in the air — well, technically.
 So what better time to take a look at some couples that are playing the romance game right?
-Here are 10 same sex celebrity couples we’re only kind of jealous of.
+Here are 10 gay celebrity couples we’re only kind of jealous of.

 Ellen Degeneres and Portia de Rossi